Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 @hotmoka_version
 ```

-This time you do not need Java nor Maven, nor to compile anything: Docker will take care
+This time you do not need Java nor Maven, nor to compile anything: docker will take care
 of downloading the image of the container and run `moka` inside it.

 #### First Usage of `moka`

-In the following examples, we show direct invocations of `moka`, without the Docker container.
+In the following examples, we show direct invocations of `moka`, without the docker container.
-Remember, however, that you can also run it from inside its Docker container if you prefer.
+Remember, however, that you can also run it from inside its docker container if you prefer.

 You can check the options of `moka` as follows: